 Non-Domiciled Individuals

 For non-domiciled individuals the remittance basis of taxation means they are only taxed on foreign income or gains that they bring into the UK.
 Non-domiciled individuals who claim the remittance basis are only liable for CGT on gains brought into the UK.
+Only tax paid on gains that are remitted to the UK is relevant for UK CGT purposes, and may be considered when calculating your UK tax liability.
 They will lose the annual exempt amount in this case.
 You need to consider the implications of claiming the remittance basis on your overall tax liabilities.

 Non-domiciled individuals do not get the annual exempt amount when calculating CGT liabilities.
 However foreign income or gains under £2,000 do not require claiming the remittance basis.
 If your foreign income or gains are over £2,000 you will need to report them in a Self Assessment tax return.